 Number Three – “I Made It In 6 Years – Financial Independence”

 I took action based on the plan I created.
 I have seen people who just keep planning and they never take action.
 This was me as well.
 I started my plan at the end of 2015.
 I did not open a taxable account until toward the end of 2016.
 So I fully understand this and how it happens.

 It’s the fear that holds us back from taking action.
 This is what held me back from opening a taxable account.
 I was so afraid to invest my cash that it would all just turn into a disaster and I would lose it all.
-That is what I was lead to believe by friends, family, and even tv and on the internet.
+That is what I was led to believe by friends, family, and even tv and on the internet.
 It was all around me how risky investing was.

 Once I took action and opened that taxable account my wealth took a huge turn.
-It started to really gain momentum due to compounding interest.
+It started to gain momentum due to compounding interest.

 Number three recap, I started to take actionable steps based on my plan.